Kometa-Team/Kometa/docs/defaults/both/audio_language.md

 | `audio_language_other_name`    | **Description:** Changes the Other Collection name.<br>**Default:** `Other Audio`<br>**Values:** Any string.                                                                                                         |
 | `audio_language_summary`       | **Description:** Changes the summary format of the Dynamic Collections.<br>**Default:** `<<library_translationU>>s filmed in the <<key_name>> Language.`<br>**Values:** Any string.                                  |
 | `audio_language_other_summary` | **Description:** Changes the Other Collection summary.<br>**Default:** `<<library_translationU>>s filmed in other uncommon Languages.`<br>**Values:** Any string.                                                    |

+1. Each default collection has a `key` that when calling to effect a specific collection you must replace `<<key>>` with when calling.

 The below is an example config.yml extract with some Template Variables added in to change how the file works.